John Henry Hammond House: Site

-The John Henry Hammond House is at 9 East 91st Street in the Carnegie Hill section of the Upper East Side of Manhattan in New York City.
+The John Henry Hammond House is located at 9 East 91st Street, in the Carnegie Hill section of the Upper East Side of Manhattan in New York City, New York, US.
 It stands on the north side of 91st Street, just east of Fifth Avenue.
-The site has a frontage of 57.17 ft wide on 91st Street and extends 100 ft northward.
+The site has a frontage of 57.17 ft on 91st Street and extends 100 ft northward.
 On the same city block to the west are the Otto H. Kahn House and the James A. Burden House, while directly to the east is the John and Caroline Trevor House.
 The Felix M. Warburg House, containing the Jewish Museum, is on the block to the north.
 Just south of the John Henry Hammond House is the Andrew Carnegie Mansion at 2 East 90th Street, housing the Cooper Hewitt, Smithsonian Design Museum.
 The townhouses on 11, 15, and 17 East 90th Street and the Spence School are located on the same block as the Carnegie Mansion, southeast of the Hammond House.

+Facing the Burden House to the west is a courtyard, which was originally enclosed behind heavy doors.
+The courtyard occupies the 35 ft gap between the Hammond and Burden houses.
+Ever since the government of the Soviet Union took over the Hammond House in the 1970s, the courtyard has served as a parking lot, which is closed off by a rolldown gate.

 Architecture

 The mansion was designed by Carrère and Hastings, who were also responsible for the design of the New York Public Library Main Branch.
 It is designed in a High Renaissance style with elements influenced by 16th-century Italian buildings.
-Facing the Burden House to the west is a courtyard, which was originally enclosed behind heavy doors.
-The courtyard occupies the 35 ft gap between the Hammond and Burden houses.
-Ever since the government of the Soviet Union took over the Hammond House in the 1970s, the courtyard has served as a parking lot, which is closed off by a rolldown gate.